 It's no wonder that his exceptional contribution to the field of Parasitology has earned him numerous honours and awards, including an OBE from the late Queen.
 He has also been recognised by the UK Royal Society of Tropical Medicine and Hygiene (RSTMH) and the American Society of Tropical Medicine and Hygiene (ASTMH).

 Although Professor Fenwick has retired from his role at SCI, his passion for NTDs continues.
 Initially, and he spent time promoting control of Schistosomiasis as part of the Global Schistosomiasis Alliance (GSA); he next wrote a scientific autobiography but he now spends his time lecturing on the subject of NTDs at various universities across the UK.

-• How would you sum up your time at LSTM?
-My time at LSTM changed my career path and stimulated a lifelong fascination with parasitic diseases and helminth parasite life cycles.
+When asked about his time at LSTM, Professor Fenwick reflects fondly on the impact it had on his life and career.
+"My time at LSTM changed my career path and stimulated a lifelong fascination with parasitic diseases and helminth parasite life cycles," he says.